RahnaFahim/JavaDynamicWebsite-BookStore/README.md

 ## Overview

-This repository contains the code for a bookstore web application developed as part of a project(The part I developed).
+This repository contains the code for a bookstore web application developed as part of a project(The part I developed was Creating the products.jsp file and addBook.jsp file).
 The main functionalities of this application include displaying a list of books available in the bookstore, allowing users to add new books to the database, and providing options for editing and deleting existing books.

 ## Author